duck7000/imdbGraphQLPHP/README.md

 ===========

 * Clone this repo or download the latest [release zip] (No release jet)
-* Find a film you want the data for e.g. Lost in translation http://www.imdb.com/title/tt0335266/
+* Find a film you want the data for e.g. A clockwork orange https://www.imdb.com/title/tt0066921/
 * If you're not using composer or an autoloader include `bootstrap.php`.
 * Get some data
 ```php